 Nerve blocks relieve spasticity by stopping the nerve signals responsible for stimulating muscle contraction and overactivity.

-Dr. Mehta is an expert in the field of plasticity treatment who utilizes the full range of Western medical care, as well as alternative therapies such as medical acupuncture.
+Dr. Mehta is an expert in the field of spasticity treatment who utilizes the full range of care, as well as alternative therapies such as medical acupuncture.
 To learn more about how she can help you, call Brain and Stroke Care: Sravani Mehta, MD, or schedule an appointment online.